ElhamTimory/Elham-Timory-AI-Portfolio/README.md

-## Lab 04 - Chihuahua vs. Muffin Neural Nerwork
+## Lab 04 - Chihuahua vs. Muffin Neural Network
 This lab used a neural network to classify images as either a Chihuahua or a muffin.
-These images can sometimes look very similar because they may hace similar colors, shapes, and textures.
+These images can sometimes look very similar because they may have similar colors, shapes, and textures.
 I prepared the dataset, built the model, trained it, and tested its performance.
 I also changed settings such as batch size, epoches, optimizer, and learning rate to see how they affected the results.

-- Best validation accuracy: 100%
+- Best validation accuracy: 96.67%
 - Technologies: Python, Scikit-learn, NumPy, and Matplotlib
 - Skills: Image classification, SVM kernels, feature preparation, and model evaluation
 - [View Lab 04](https://github.com/ElhamTimory/Elham-Timory-AI-Portfolio/tree/main/Lab-04-Chihuahua-vs-Muffin)